 However, Stamaril (17D-YFV) is considered investigational in the USA, not a U.S. FDA-licensed product.
 The FDA's Expanded Access Program (EAP) has authorized a limited number of Stamaril vaccine distribution sites in the USA.

 The UK's product information is available on this weblink.

-Working closely with the CDC, geographically distributed sites throughout the USA are identified for inclusion in the EAP program so patients can have continued access to the Stamaril yellow fever vaccine through 2020.
-Stamaril yellow fever vaccine is currently registered and distributed in over 70 countries.
+Working closely with the U.S. CDC, geographically distributed sites throughout the USA are identified for inclusion in the EAP program so patients can have continued access to the Stamaril yellow fever vaccine.
+ATC code: J07BL; Drugbank Accession Number: DB10805

 The yellow fever virus is spread to people by the bite of an infected mosquito.
 Illness ranges from a fever with aches and pains to severe liver disease with bleeding and yellowing skin (jaundice).
 Yellow fever infections are diagnosed based on laboratory testing, a person’s symptoms, and travel history.